clangd/clangd.github.io/troubleshooting.md

 useful to know what's in the file and minimize it as far as possible (especially include).

+A crash goes that goes away when disabling clang-tidy (`-clang-tidy=0`) is likely specific to a particular check and pattern of code.

-Note that a background-indexing crash can look very similar.
+Note that a background-indexing crash can appear to trigger on file open.

 ### Crashes in background indexing